sdc-china/IDA-doc/index.md

 10. As a tester, I want to run a test script with multiple test data, so I can reduce my testing effort, make test cases reusable and increase the test coverage.

 ### Ops Team:
-1. As a BPM Administrator, I want to be notified upon the status change or abnormal execution time of specific services, so that I can be take immediate actions on any outrage.
+1. As a BPM Administrator, I want to be notified upon the status change or abnormal execution time of specific services, so that I can be take immediate actions on any outage.
 2. As a BPM Administrator, I want to manipulate the in-flight instances more efficiently, so that I do the run-time deggub to fix the issue reported by business users easily.